Semnan - Tree of Life

 Sizes Are Approximate.
-Photos Are Representative And Not Necessarily Exact For Colour.
+Photos Are Representative And Not Necessarily Exact For Color

-New Rugs Represent The Best Quality Of Their Type & Are Handpicked Overseas By The Bashir Family.
+New Rugs Are Of The Highest Quality In Its Category And Are Handpicked Overseas By The Bashir Family

 Sources and inspiration: Bérinstain, Valérie, et al. L'art du tapis dans le monde (The art of carpets in the world).
 Paris: Mengès, 1996.
 Print.; Jerrehian Jr., Aram K.A.
 Oriental Rug Primer.
 Philadelphia: Running Press, 1980.
 Print.; Herbert, Janice Summers.
 Oriental Rugs, New York: Macmillan, 1982.
 Print.; Hackmack, Adolf.
 Chinese Carpets and Rugs, Rutland and Tokyo: Tuttle, 1980.
 Print. ; De Moubray, Amicia, and David Black.
 Carpets for the home, London: Laurence King Publishing, 1999.
 Print.; Jacobsen, Charles.
 Oriental Rugs A Complete Guide, Rutland and Tokyo: Tuttle, 1962.
 Print.; Bashir, S. (n.d.).
 Personal interview.; Web site sources and dates of consultation vary (to be confirmed).
 Without prejudice to official usage.